SQream/sqream_docs/data_ingestion/json.rst

 The SQream DB JSON parser handles `RFC 8259 <https://datatracker.ietf.org/doc/html/rfc8259>`_ and supports both JSON objects and object arrays.

+The only JSON standard supported by SQream is `JSON Lines <https://jsonlines.org/>`_.

 Making JSON Files Accessible to Workers
 =======================================

 To give workers access to files, every node in your system must have access to the storage being used.

 The following are required for JSON files to be accessible to workers: